 Reason for Changes in the Financial Position between Two Accounting Periods

-It helps in analyzing the reasons for changes in the financial position of the company.
+Funds flow statement helps in analyzing the reasons for changes in the financial position of the company.
 It helps the analyst to understand if the increase in funds is due to the sale of assets or improvement in company performance.
-It helps to answer the questions like why is the firm making loss despite being financially sound and vice versa.
+It also does help to answer the questions like why is the firm making loss despite being financially sound and vice versa.

 Level of Working Capital Adequacy